narwhalacademy/zebra-crossing/README.md

 - **Install the password manager browser extension** on your desktop web browser.
 - **Only create passwords with more than 12 characters.** We recommend using the option in the password manager that strings together random, unrelated words (e.g. `plant-truck-nose-frame-lace`) so that it's easy to type in those rare instances when the autofill isn't working.
 - **Next time you have to type in your password for another account, create an entry for it.** This way, you will gradually add any frequently used accounts into the password manager.
 If you do this on the computer, the password manager's browser extension/add-on will capture the details automatically after you type them in.
+- **Notice that the app ties the login information to the URL.** So if you're on a website and the password manager has no entry for it, be extra careful it's not a phishing website.
 - **Transfer all of your accounts later.** Entering all of your accounts into the password manager will take a while, and is a task best saved for another day.
 (We've placed this time-consuming task in our `Level 3`.)
 - **Don't use your password manager as a two-factor authentication app.** It's better to not put all your eggs in one basket.